taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 **"So they turned to the next biggest source of biogenic silica - deep-sea deposits in the [Antarctic](https://en.wikipedia.org/wiki/Biogenic_silica#Major_silica_sinks_in_the_modern_oceans)."**

-We see close-ups of the [wildlife at Green Haven Cabo de Hornos](https://youtu.be/06LcgVQg7Yk) with tumultuous ocean and raw, mountainous landscape.
+We see close-ups of the [wildlife at Cabo de Hornos](https://youtu.be/06LcgVQg7Yk) with tumultuous ocean and raw, mountainous landscape.
 Off in the distance, we see a tiny speck on the horizon - a deep-sea silica mining rig.
 A tiny plume of smoke, looking both innocent and foreboding, curls up from the rig.

 ### Page 2

 **"Ocean Acidification Monitoring Station, Roca Redonda, Galapagos Islands"**

+Researchers stare in horror at the read-outs of their remote monitoring systems, displayed using a room-sized **INFO-SPHERE**.

 Technician: **"Dr. Zambrano!
 Dr. Zambrano!"**

+Dr. Zambrano, already looking harried, sticks their head into the room.

 Dr. Zambrano: **"What is it?"**